MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/sites/overview-of-security-groups-in-sharepoint-server.md

 Each organization sets up its security groups differently.
 For easier permission management, security groups should be:

-- Large and stable enough that you are not continually adding additional security groups to your SharePoint sites.
+- Large and stable enough that you are not continually adding more security groups to your SharePoint sites.

 - Small enough that you can assign appropriate permissions.

 For example, a security group that is named "all users in building 2" is probably not small enough to assign permissions, unless all users in building 2 have the same job function, such as accounts receivable clerks.
-This is rarely the case.
+This scenario occurs rarely.
 Therefore, you should look for a smaller, more specific set of users, such as "Accounts Receivable".

 ## Decide whether to allow access for all authenticated users
 <a name="section2"> </a>

 If you want all users within your domain to be able to view content on your site, consider granting access to all authenticated users (the Domain Users Windows security group).
-This special group allows all members of your domain to access a website (at the permission level that you choose), without your having to enable anonymous access.
+This special group allows all members of your domain to access a website (at the permission level that you choose), without the need for you having to enable anonymous access.

 ## Decide whether to allow access for anonymous users
 <a name="section3"> </a>